Chapter Selection Menu: 1 2 3 4 5 E Next>>

 You probably think I'd be tired of pictures of people in the rigging at this point.
 You're probably just thinking that because you're tired of pictures of people in the rigging.
 But I can keep milking an idea until it's bone dry.
 Or, as a friend once put it, "He's can't just beat the dead horse, he's got to bury it, hold a funeral and pay people to attend."
 What can I say?
 I have a few more small photos...they're wafer thin.

-George and Chris, celebrating the fact
+George and Chris, celebrating the fact that they |

-Andrea climbing the ropes (Photo: Karen Jones Arnold)
+(Photo: Karen Jones Arnold)

-None of the sailors would go first,
+None of the sailors would go first, so Andrea did. |

 "Think twice 007, it's a long way down."
+(OK, Chris: which movie?) |

 After the battle, I started packing up my surgical stuff to make the long trek home.
 While doing this, the call came for group photos (below).
 Unfortunately, several people had left by this time, so the crew shots below are missing several folks.

-Sunday Crew Photo 1 (Photo: Bagleys) Sunday Crew Photo 2 (Photo: Bagleys) See if you can find 11,392 differences between these two photos showing the pirate crew of the Santa Maria who was still there on Sunday afternoon.
+(Photo: Bagleys) (Photo: Bagleys) See if you can find 11,392 differences between these two photos showing the pirate crew of the Santa Maria who was still there on Sunday afternoon.
 Le'see if I can name the folks in the top one...
 Top row: Nathan Logsdon, Sam, Trish & Shannon, Silas Thatcher, Mark Gist.
 Second row: David, Milo (holding the bottle of Pirate's Choice in front of him), Captain Red John, Bloody Marty, Khelben (in cap), Count d'Booty, Andrew Thatcher, Rosabella (behind Andrew), your surgeon Mission, Thomas Alleman, Karen Jones Arnold, Joshua Bradshaw and Richard W. Front row: Callenish Gunner, Salty, Howard (kneeling), Irven, Sam, Zach & Ryan Thatcher, Cody, Michael S. Bagley and Jennie Gist.
 To see a better version, look at the photo below where Kate replaces Michael in the lower right hand corner.
 (Oh!
 I gave one of the differences away!
 Only 11,391 to go...)

 Once the photo was finished, I went back to packing my gear.
 George arrived with another group in the midst of this.
 I believe his group contained a record 700 people who all tried to squeeze into the little space in front of my table.
 Surveying the masses, I apologized and said that most of my stuff was now packed.
 George once again gave me his sincere Saddy Smurf face so I explained the remaining items on my table to his group.
 This appeared to work because they went away gratified.
 Well, I presume they were gratified; it's sort of hard to tell when 700 people are squeezed into a space that small.
 Either way, I skated out of there before another group appeared.